 On the field of play, Burns was an instant success, and made a sterling contribution to South's 1885 premiership triumph.
 A member of further South Melbourne premiership teams in 1888-89-90, Burns was equally effective whether positioned at full back, or in the ruck, in which latter case he was perfectly capable of remaining on the ball all day.

 In 1892 he transferred to Geelong and went on to give excellent service for another ten years.
 He captained Geelong in 1896 and 1900, and also captained Victoria several times.
-In 1902, at the age of thirty-six, he was compelled to retire after sustaining a serious leg injury, but he maintained his involvement in football until 1941 by acting as Geelong's official timekeeper.
+In 1902, having just turned thirty-six, he was compelled to retire after sustaining a serious leg injury, but he maintained his involvement in football until 1941 by acting as Geelong's official timekeeper.

 Burns’ deputy was Tod Collins of Essendon, another fine all round performer.
 The South Australians were captained by Arch Hosie of Port Adelaide, who had also been state skipper in 1901.

 The South Australian team wore black and white guernseys, while the Victorians were in blue and gold.
 In 1901, the two states had played one another twice, with the Vics triumphing in Melbourne, and South Australia in Adelaide.
 Both matches were close, and another tight encounter was expected.

 The VFL dominated the opening exchanges, in terms of possession at any rate, but play was, for a time, concentrated near the centre of the ground.
 Finally, the Vics managed to penetrate the South Australian defence, and register the first goal of the game.
 South Australia responded brightly, but a concerted spell of attacking yielded only a behind, and when the VFL next attacked they showed how it should be done as Essendon’s Fred Hiskens goaled after taking a fine mark.